harry2306/cs-proj/README.md

 ### Reinforcement Learning with PPO

-This project will use **Proximal Policy Optimization (PPO)** to train the pool-playing agent.
+This project will use **Proximal Policy Optimization (PPO)** to train the learning agent.
 PPO is a reinforcement learning algorithm that is commonly used for environments with continuous action spaces, making it a good fit for this project because a pool shot can be represented by continuous values such as angle and power.

 A good idea would be to begin will be to proceed evalulation with a single ball and see how it preforms on this simple case.